 Renovate and enhance residential facilities

-The College, using the space analysis study as a road map, will renovate and enhance residential facilities.
+The University, using the space analysis study as a road map, will renovate and enhance residential facilities.

 2.2a Updates: Renovate/enhance residential facilities - McWane Replacement